 - Requires a little forethought and preparation so you’re ready with appealing things to do in place of eating.

-- May not meet your true needs if the trigger was an emotional need.
+- If the trigger was an emotional need, redirecting your attention may not meet your true needs.
 Therefore, the trigger may come back again and again.

 Which brings us to your third option.